Find Affordable College Courses

 While working on their Bachelor's Degree, film majors at USC accumulate an average of around $20,107 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $395.

-Arizona State University - Tempe landed the #17 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
-Located in the city of Tempe, ASU - Tempe is a public college with a fairly large student population.
+Arizona State University - Tempe did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
+It came in at #17 on the list.
+Located in the midsize city of Tempe, ASU - Tempe is a public school with a very large student population.

 About 45% of the students majoring in film at the school are women while 55% are male.